microsoft/fluent-xaml-theme-editor/README.md

 ```
 We don't recommend doing this too often at runtime as you could experience some performance issues, but if placed in a Settings page or areas where you don't expect users to toggle it often, the performance shouldn't be too bad.

-> **Tip!:** You need to reload a ResourceDictionary in order for the resources within to get any new color changes you've applied.
+> **Tip!** You need to reload a ResourceDictionary in order for the resources within to get any new color changes you've applied.
 You can do so by flipping the RequestedTheme to a different theme and back again.
 That is what the ReloadPageTheme function is doing.

 Theming for Downlevel
 ---